AdobeDocs/workfront.sv-SE/help/quicksilver/planning/access/sharing-permissions-overview.md

     * You can share record types with people inside your organization.
     * The level of permissions granted for the workspace displays as Inherited permissions for the record type.
-    * You cannot share a workspace with a higher permission level than the user has on the workspace.
+    * You cannot share a record type with a higher permission level than the user has on the workspace.

     For more information, see [Share record types](/help/quicksilver/planning/access/share-record-types.md).